How to Decide Which Data Not to Send in AI Queries

 1. Personal Data of Third Parties

-Names, surnames, addresses, phone numbers, email addresses, passport data, or any other information that uniquely identifies a specific person is a high-risk area.
+Names, surnames, addresses, phone numbers, email addresses, passport data, or any other information that clearly identifies a specific person—this is an area of heightened concern.

 2. Data with Corporate Classification

-Internal strategies, pre-publication financial results, negotiation positions, employee personal data—all of this typically falls under corporate confidentiality policies.
-Before sending such data to any external tool, including AI, it's worth checking your organization's policy.
+Internal strategies, financial figures before publication, negotiation positions, employee personal data—all of these typically fall under corporate confidentiality policies.
+Before sending such data to any external tool, including AI, it is worth checking your organization’s policy.

-Some companies allow the use of public AI tools only for tasks not involving confidential information.
+Some companies allow the use of public AI tools only for tasks that do not involve confidential information.
 Others create internal solutions.
-Familiarize yourself with your organization's current rules—this is basic professional caution.
+Familiarize yourself with your organization’s current rules—this is basic professional caution.

 3. Medical and Financial Information

-Diagnoses, test results, information about chronic diseases, bank account details, investment position details—these are categories that should not be included in queries in their original form.
+Diagnoses, test results, details of chronic diseases, bank details, investment position specifics—these are categories that should not be included in queries in their original form.

-If you need AI help with a medical text, use general phrasing not tied to a specific person.
-If you need help with financial analysis, work with anonymized figures or use conditional examples.
+If you need AI assistance with a medical text, use general wording not tied to a specific person.
+If you need help with financial analysis, work with anonymized figures or use hypothetical examples.

 4. Credentials and Access Keys

-If you need help with code that should use such data, replace real values with placeholders like YOUR_ACCESS_KEY or PASSWORD_HERE.
+If you need help with code that uses such data, replace the real values with placeholders like YOUR_ACCESS_KEY or PASSWORD_HERE.

 5. Information About Minors